etsy/feature/README.md

 Write more usefull error messages.
 Add more bucketing schemes.

-Feature is no longer actively maintained and is no longer in sync with the version used internally at Etsy.

 # Feature API

 Feature flagging API used for operational rampups and A/B testing.